AvishkaUmesh/django_blog/README.md

 # Django Blog

 This is a Django-powered blog project that demonstrates how to build a blog application from scratch.
-The project includes features such as creating blog posts, managing user authentication, and displaying comments.
+The project includes features such as creating blog posts with authors and tags, displaying comments and read later option for posts.
 It also utilizes Django's built-in admin panel to manage the blog's content.

 ## Features